N10h0ggr/N10h0ggr.github.io/_posts/2025-08-20-Process-Enumeration.md

 Explanation on how to implement process enumeration in Windows and Linux, showing examples with APIs, access to the PEB, and use of the /proc system
 ### What does this technique consist of?

 Process enumeration is one of the most commonly used techniques by malware to detect whether it is being analyzed in a controlled environment.
 Through this technique, malware can obtain a list of active processes in the system.
-With this list, it can compare the process names against a “blacklist” of security or analysis tools.
+With this list, it can compare the process names against a "blacklist” of security or analysis tools.
 If a match is found, it may choose to stop execution, change its behavior to something harmless, or even deploy a fake payload to confuse the analyst.

 >**Note**
 >Process enumeration is conditioned by the privileges of the process that executes it.
 A user without elevated permissions may not have access to sensitive information from other processes (e.g., arguments, memory, or loaded modules).
 On the other hand, with administrative/root privileges, visibility is practically total.